Xjph/SFVNetcodeFix/README.md

 * devildaddy_cokedout80s
 * bearp0p
 * cowman715 (Watch his stream at twitch.tv/cowandlady)
+* The Mika discord for support and getting us together

 ## Why should I use this?
 (This is the path... of my destiny!)
 Everyone except Capcom understands the one-sided lag problem of SFV.
 It